Cardiff Park Advisors LLC Boosts Holdings in Dimensional International Small Cap ETF (BATS:DFIS)

-Cardiff Park Advisors LLC raised its position in shares of Dimensional International Small Cap ETF (BATS:DFIS – Free Report) by 8.0% during the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 33,830 shares of the company’s stock after acquiring an additional 2,495 shares during the period.
-Cardiff Park Advisors LLC’s holdings in Dimensional International Small Cap ETF were worth $742,000 as of its most recent filing with the Securities & Exchange Commission.
+Cardiff Park Advisors LLC increased its holdings in Dimensional International Small Cap ETF (BATS:DFIS – Free Report) by 8.0% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 33,830 shares of the company’s stock after acquiring an additional 2,495 shares during the quarter.
+Cardiff Park Advisors LLC’s holdings in Dimensional International Small Cap ETF were worth $742,000 as of its most recent SEC filing.

-A number of other hedge funds have also bought and sold shares of DFIS.
-Flow Traders U.S. LLC purchased a new stake in shares of Dimensional International Small Cap ETF during the first quarter valued at $3,905,000.
-Jane Street Group LLC purchased a new stake in shares of Dimensional International Small Cap ETF during the first quarter valued at $3,366,000.
-Commonwealth Equity Services LLC purchased a new stake in shares of Dimensional International Small Cap ETF during the third quarter valued at $224,000.
-Savant Capital LLC purchased a new stake in Dimensional International Small Cap ETF in the fourth quarter worth about $4,823,000.
-Finally, Advisor Group Holdings Inc. lifted its stake in Dimensional International Small Cap ETF by 2,421.0% in the fourth quarter.
-Advisor Group Holdings Inc. now owns 21,504 shares of the company’s stock worth $463,000 after acquiring an additional 20,651 shares during the period.
+A number of other hedge funds also recently added to or reduced their stakes in DFIS.
+Nalls Sherbakoff Group LLC purchased a new stake in Dimensional International Small Cap ETF in the third quarter worth about $37,000.
+Jones Financial Companies Lllp acquired a new position in Dimensional International Small Cap ETF in the 2nd quarter worth approximately $75,000.
+EverSource Wealth Advisors LLC increased its holdings in Dimensional International Small Cap ETF by 4,920.2% in the 3rd quarter.
+EverSource Wealth Advisors LLC now owns 4,217 shares of the company’s stock worth $93,000 after buying an additional 4,133 shares during the period.
+Phillips Financial Management LLC acquired a new position in Dimensional International Small Cap ETF in the 3rd quarter worth approximately $98,000.
+Finally, Bromfield Sneider Wealth Advisors boosted its position in Dimensional International Small Cap ETF by 1,780.5% in the 3rd quarter.
+Bromfield Sneider Wealth Advisors now owns 6,864 shares of the company’s stock worth $151,000 after purchasing an additional 6,499 shares in the last quarter.

 Dimensional International Small Cap ETF Price Performance